• Skip to primary navigation

 Step 4: Cook asparagus & toast english muffins

 We opted to cook asparagus in water to make things a little healthier and crisper.
+Slice English muffins in half, and toast and butter them.

 🥄 Kids Step: Trim the asparagus in one of two ways.
 Kids can snap off the ends (there's sort of a point on each stalk where the fibrous bottom gives way to the more tender part).
 That's super fun, although the asparagus will be pretty uneven.
 OR line up your asparagus and cut off all the bottoms as once (where they start to discolor and get harder) using one of these kids knives that we always recommend: Curious Chef Knife Set or Opinel's Le Petite Chef Knife.

-Step 5: Assemble Eggs Benedict
+Step 5: Assemble Bacon Eggs Benedict

 Layer each English muffin half with 2 pieces of bacon, poached egg, 2+ spoonfuls of hollandaise sauce and a pinch of chives.
 Serve asparagus on the side.
 Maybe add some fresh greens or fruit.